See of Tyre

 The See of Tyre was one of the most ancient dioceses in Christianity.
 The existence of a Christian community here in the time of Saint Paul is mentioned in the Acts of the Apostles.
 Seated at Tyre, which was the capital of the Roman province of Phoenicia Prima, the bishopric was a metropolitan see.
 Its position was briefly challenged by the see of Berytus in the mid-5th century; but after 480/1 the metropolitan of Tyre established itself as the first (protothronos) of all those subject to the Patriarch of Antioch.

 In the summer of 2017, a Greek mosaic measured at five-metres long was found west of the Sea of Galilee.
 The excavation was co-directed by historian Jacob Ashkenazi and archaeologist Mordechai Aviam and it named Irenaeus as bishop of Tyre.
 Since the inscription provides the date of the church's completion as 445, it gives credence to a date as early as 444 CE for his ordination.

-History
+Latin archdiocese

+Background

+The See of Tyre was the most prestigious archbishopric under the authority of the patriarchs of Antioch from the 5th century.
+The archbishops had more than a dozen suffragans, including the bishops of Acre, Beirut, Byblos, Sidon, Tripoli and Tortosa.
+The crusaders captured Tortosa (now Tartus in Syria) in 1102, Byblos in 1103, and Tripoli in 1109.
+In the late 1170s, William of Tyre wrote that Bernard of Valence, the Latin patriarch of Antioch, had soon appointed Latin bishops to the three bishoprics.
+Documents written in the early 12th century did not refer to the bishops of the three dioceses, suggesting that the three sees, all located in the newly established crusader County of Tripoli, were actually left vacant.
+After King Baldwin I of Jerusalem captured Sidon and Beirut in 1110, Ghibbelin of Arles, the Latin patriarch of Jerusalem, convinced Baldwin I to ask Pope Paschal II to place the two sees and also the bishopric of Acre under the jurisdiction of the patriarchs of Jerusalem.
+Accepting the king's argumentation, the pope ruled on 8 June 1111 that the boundaries of the ecclesiastical provinces should follow the political frontiers.
+Patriarch Bernard protested, but the pope confirmed his decision, emphasizing his right to alter the boundaries of the patriarchates.